 Where better to dine in the "Paris of the South" than an authentic French bistro.
 Order the Les Moules Frites and experience fresh mussels steamed in local beer with lusty monk mustard and butter.
 Bouchon serves it with a side of French fries (of course).

 Don't let the word "vegan" scare you.
 This is one restaurant that even die-hard carnivores love.
 Try Plant's Raw Enchiladas, a fan favorite.
 The dish is served up with seasonal vegetables, cashew cheese, cacao mole, enchilada sauce and sour cream (the vegan kind).
 As a bonus, this dish is also gluten free.

 Tucked inside the Grand Bohemian Hotel in Biltmore Village you'll find a fine dining restaurant like no other in Asheville.
 The best way to describe the decor at Red Stag is rustic hunting lodge meets modern-chic.
 If you can't decide what to order why not splurge for the tasting menu, a four-course meal paired with a wine for each dish.

 A taste of the Mediterranean can be found in Biltmore Village.
 Rezaz has recently been reinvented and went through a major renovation.
-A grand reopening is planned for March 8, 2018.
-The redesigned restaurant will include an expanded private dining space and a private Chef's table experience for up to 12 people.
+The redesigned restaurant includes an expanded private dining space and a private Chef's table experience for up to 12 people.